folkenrothk/composition/Resources/annotating.md

         systematic review esq results
             a couple charts

-        tools and methods should always be dr
+        tools and methods should always be derived from the research question

+             reflexivity, zoom in and out
+             interdisciplinary
+             conceptual landscape rather than physical transversing disciplinary and methodologial bounds
     ```